 Anna is an experienced charity CEO, with two decades of experience in the public and third sector in various management and operational roles, with other interests in property and retail.
 Anna has an MBA and various qualifications in leadership, management and fundraising.

-Anna was interested in Share Bristol as she is keen to decrease the negative impact of throwaway consumerism, help people get access to things they could not otherwise afford and support our local high streets.
-Her favourite part of volunteering at the library is seeing so many new things being donated and added to the catalogue, and feeling like we are making a tangible difference in the local area.
+Anna was keen to help set up Share Bristol as she wants to decrease the negative impact of throwaway consumerism, help people get access to things they could not otherwise afford and support our local high streets.
+Her favourite part of volunteering at Share Bristol is seeing so many new things being donated and added to the catalogue, and feeling like we are making a tangible difference in the local area.

 Anna lives in St George, Bristol and is currently refurbishing her house so is pleased to be able to borrow many things, from carpet cleaners to multi-meters, from safety glasses to wallpaper strippers.